-Target is a store near and dear to Minnesotans, and now the country.
+Target is a store near and dear to Minnesotans, and now the world.
 The Dayton Brothers were first confronted with the idea of a discount store in 1960 when Ira Hayes of the National Cash Register Co. spoke at a monthly Dayton’s management meeting about the trend of discount houses in the old textile mills in New England.
 One of the stores they visited when formulating their plan was TOPS, which would come to St. Louis Park in 1963.

 The 32-acre tract was part of 220 acres that belonged to Frank B. Hart in 1926.
 G. Fred Lohman of Calhoun Realty purchased the property (along with the future Knollwood property) in 1929.
 Lohman had originally envisioned the property as part of an expanded shopping center with stores and bridges on either side of Minnehaha Creek, but couldn’t get commercial zoning for the western end.